jovians = c("Jupiter", "Saturn", "Uranus", "Neptune")

 All the integer numbers come from ints whereas all the double numbers come from values.

-1. Refer to the vector temp (measured in Celsius degrees) and create a new vector temp2 in which the units are expressed in Fahrenheit degrees.
-The conversion factor from Celsius to Fahrenheit is:
+daylength (measured in hours) and create a new vector dayminutes in which the units are expressed in minutes instead of hours.dayminutes = daylength * 60temp (measured in Celsius degrees) and create a new vector temp2 in which the units are expressed in Fahrenheit degrees.
+The conversion factor from Celsius to Fahrenheit is:\[ (1^{\circ}C × 9/5) + 32 = 33.8^{\circ}F \]

-1. Use the power operator ^ to raise ints to the values of moons: e.g. ints^moons.
+temp2 = (temp * 9/5) + 32^ to raise ints to the values of moons: e.g. ints^moons.
 If you get a warning, why is so?
-What is R doing behind this operation?
+What is R doing behind this operation?# R gives a warning because the longer vector "moons" is not a

 # multiple of the shorter vector "ints"